Tixit/ColorDropdown/readme.md

 =====

-This is a [Tixit](https://tixit.me/) plugin that shows a status (or other `choice` field) as a color, and let's the user pick the status via a dropdown.
+This is a [Tixit](https://tixit.me/) plugin that shows a status (or other `choice` field) as a color and lets the user pick the status via a dropdown.

 ![Example of ColorDropdown](ColorDropdown.png?raw=true)